nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     3. Go to the folder of your choice
     4. Right-click in the file window and select paste as seen below <br>
        ![paste.png](images/UserGuide/paste.png)
-4. In order to run "rainyDay.jar" on the command line, we have to do the following:
+4. To run "rainyDay.jar" on the command line, we have to do the following:
     1. Open the folder containing "rainyDay.jar" and click on the address bar <br>
        ![folderpath.png](images/UserGuide/folderpath.png)
     2. Type the words "cmd" in the folder path in the address bar <br>
        ![cmd.png](images/UserGuide/cmd.png)
-    3. Hit the "enter" key.
+    3. Press Enter.
 Your Command Prompt should now be open in the folder containing "rainyDay.jar".
 5. Type `java -jar rainyDay.jar` and press Enter on your keyboard to start the application

 ## Features Overview